CHAPTER 14

 A minimum of one manual fire alarm box shall be provided in an approved location to initiate a fire alarm signal for fire alarm systems employing automatic fire detectors or water-flow detection devices.
 Where other sections of this code allow elimination of fire alarm boxes due to sprinklers or automatic fire alarm systems, a single fire alarm box shall be installed at a location approved by the enforcing agency.

 2. Violations Including Aiding, Abetting, and Concealing.
-Every person who causes, aids, abets or conceals the fact of a violation of this code is guilty of violating this code.
+Every person who causes, aids, abets or conceals the fact of a violation of any provisions of this chapter is guilty of violating this code.